 During his time on staff at Kansas, Manning was a part of one NCAA national title, two Final Fours, five NCAA Elite Eight appearances, eight Big 12 regular season conference titles, five Big 12 tournament championships and 269 career victories.
 During his five-year tenure as an assistant coach, Kansas went 164-24 (.872) overall.

-At 6-10 and one of the top big men to ever play college basketball, Manning naturally helped mentor the Jayhawks’ post players, earning a reputation as one of the best coaches of big men in the country.
+At 6-10 and one of the top big men to ever play college basketball, Manning has earned a reputation as one of the best coaches of big men in the country.
+The latest example of his expertise with post players was John Collins, who in two seasons with the Demon Deacons went from ranked outside the top 100 in his high school class in 2015 to the No. 19 selection in the 2017 NBA Draft.

-He coached 14 NBA draft picks, including nine first-round selections and nine current NBA players.
-Among those NBA draft picks during his tenure include big men Wayne Simien, Julian Wright, Darrell Arthur, Darnell Jackson, Sasha Kaun, Cole Aldrich, twins Marcus and Markieff Morris, Jeff Withey and Thomas Robinson.
+Manning has coached 15 NBA draft picks, including 10 first-round selections and nine current NBA players.
+NBA draft picks during his tenure include big men Wayne Simien, Julian Wright, Darrell Arthur, Darnell Jackson, Sasha Kaun, Cole Aldrich, twins Marcus and Markieff Morris, Jeff Withey and Thomas Robinson at Kansas, in addition to John Collins at Wake Forest.

 Manning recruited two McDonald’s High School All-Americans, including 2010 NBA first-round draft pick Xavier Henry.
 He also coached two Academic All-Americans in Cole Aldrich and Tyrel Reed.